ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   , since they are [known to fail in high load scenarios](https://issues.libelektra.org/2439). _(René Schwaiger)_

 - We increased the automatic timeout for jobs that show no activity from 5 to 10 minutes. _(René Schwaiger)_
-- We now ignore any files outside of the source directory again, when calculating the coverage for [Coveralls](https://coveralls.io/github/ElektraInitiative/libelektra). _(René Schwaiger)_
+- We improved the exclusion patterns for the [Coveralls coverage analysis](https://coveralls.io/github/ElektraInitiative/libelektra). _(René Schwaiger)_

 ### Travis